benmvp/slides/2018/reactalicante/react-perf.md

 </div>

 NOTES:
+- The fix is simple
-- Instead define the HOC **outside** of render
+- Instead, define the HOC **outside** of render
 - There'll only be a single definition of the enhanced component
 - Re-renders of `Emails` will work as normal with reconciliation

 =====
 <!-- .slide: data-background="#222" -->

-# Avoiding unnecessary reconciliation
+# Avoid unnecessary reconciliation
 <!-- .element: class="statement" -->

 NOTES:
 **_[14 minutes]_**

-- Reconciliation is React going down the component hierarchy calling `render()` and seeing if any rendered DOM has changed
+- Reconciliation is React going down the entire component hierarchy calling `render()`
+  * All to see if any rendered DOM has changed
-- Even if nothing in the DOM changes, the reconciliation calculation itself can be costly for large apps
+- Even if nothing in the DOM changes
+  * The reconciliation calculation itself can be costly for large apps
-- So after we avoid actually updating the DOM unnecessarily
+- So after we avoid updating the DOM unnecessarily
   * Work on avoiding unnecessary reconciliation
-  * These are all super-micro optimizations
+  * Now, these are all micro optimizations
   * Don't have to do anything of them
+  * But doing them can have positive impacts
-  * But some of them are easy to implement if you're thinking ahead
+  * AND some of them are easy to implement if you think ahead

 =====
 <!-- .slide: data-background="url(../../img/react-perf/gentrit-sylejmani-723365-unsplash-butterfly-stroke.jpg) no-repeat center" data-background-size="cover" -->